j3t/ssl-utils/README.md

 ssl-utils contains builder and helper to create and access the key material and the SSL context.
 The library is written in Java and requires version 7 or above.

 ## KeyStoreBuilder
 The [KeyStoreBuilder](https://github.com/j3t/ssl-utils/blob/master/src/main/java/com/github/j3t/ssl/utils/KeyStoreBuilder.java) is a builder-pattern style factory to create a [KeyStore](http://docs.oracle.com/javase/7/docs/api/java/security/KeyStore.html).
 The KeyStore represents a storage facility for cryptographic keys and certificates (Key Material).
-To create a KeyStore, you must configure the type and the provider.
+To create a KeyStore, the type and the provider must be configured.
 The following examples demonstrate some common use cases.

 ### Create standard Windows key store
 To access the Windows key store, the type must be set to 'Windows-MY' and provider to 'SunMSCAPI'.